 2. The MC service client provides a notify group dynamic data response to the MC service server.

+10.1.5.6.2.3 Cancellation

+The procedure for cancelling subscription for the dynamic data associated with an MC service group by the MC service client is described in figure 10.1.5.6.2.3-1

+Figure 10.1.5.6.2.3-1: Cancellation of subscription for group dynamic data

+1. The MC service client requests cancellation of subscription to the dynamic data associated with a group stored in the MC service server using the cancel group dynamic data subscription request.

+2. The MC service server provides a cancel group dynamic data subscription response to the MC service client indicating success or failure of the request.

-10.1.5.6.3 Procedure for subscription and notification for dynamic data associated with a group by the group management server
+10.1.5.6.3 Procedure for subscription, notification and cancellation for dynamic data associated with a group by the group management server

-The procedure for subscription for affiliation status regroup status and emergency status associated with an MC service group by the group management server is described in figure 10.1.5.6.3-1 and is used by the group management server to obtain the affiliation status (implicit and explicit), regroup status and emergency status from the MC service server.
+10.1.5.6.3.1 SubscriptionThe procedure for subscription for affiliation status regroup status and emergency status associated with an MC service group by the group management server is described in figure 10.1.5.6.3.1-1 and is used by the group management server to obtain the affiliation status (implicit and explicit), regroup status and emergency status from the MC service server.

 Pre-conditions: